michellehernandezm/-azure-network-protocols/README.md

 </p>

 <h1>Microsoft Azure - Computing and Networking </h1>
-This tutorial outlines the process of creating resource groups,virtual networks, network security groups, and subnets in Azure. <br />
+This tutorial outlines the process of creating resource groups, virtual networks, network security groups, and subnets in Azure. <br />

 <h2>Environments and Technologies Used</h2>